PratikBaste/PratikBaste/README.md

 # Pratik Baste
-All my Projects are present in this Repository.
+My first Projects is present in this Repository.

 This repository contains several Python projects, each designed to demonstrate different aspects of programming.
 Below is a brief description of each project included: